You’re looking around and you’re impressed by someone’s LinkedIn profile content. It’s compelling and brands that person well. It speaks to you.

 Before accepting, I always check profiles to see if they’re appropriate connections for me.

-I immediately noticed that these two women’s Summary sections and job descriptions at that company read word-for-word exactly the same.
+I immediately noticed that these two women’s About sections and job descriptions at that company read word-for-word exactly the same.

 They had either worked on the content together, or one stole it from the other.
 If they were in cahoots, they probably didn’t see anything wrong with doing it.